2008–09 Montreal Canadiens season: December

 On December 2, Saku Koivu achieved his 612th point with the Montreal Canadiens after recording two assists in a 5–4 win over the Atlanta Thrashers.
-He tied Mats Naslund at 11th for all-time points in franchise history.
+He tied Mats Näslund at 11th for all-time points in franchise history.
 Koivu then surpassed Naslund on December 6 after recording an assist in a 2–1 overtime loss over the New Jersey Devils.
 Matt D'Agostini scored his first NHL career goal and point and Roman Hamrlik played his 100th game with the club.

 The Montreal Canadiens celebrated the 99th anniversary of the franchise on December 4 with a 6–2 win over the New York Rangers.
 Matt D'Agostini got his first NHL assist in a two-point performance.
 Georges Laraque got his first two points with his new team.

 D'Agostini had a successful debut with the team, recording six goals and two assists in his first 11 games.

 On December 13, Ben Maxwell played his first game in the NHL against the Washington Capitals after Saku Koivu was placed on the injured reserve list.
 On December 18, against the Philadelphia Flyers, Alexei Kovalev got his 900th NHL career point.

 After the Christmas break, the Canadiens were back in action on the road on December 27 and won 3–2 against the Pittsburgh Penguins.
 The Montreal Canadiens enjoyed their 3000th franchise victory, with a 5–2 win over the Florida Panthers at Sunrise on December 29, solidifying their place as the most successful team in NHL history.
 Andrei Kostitsyn and Maxim Lapierre scored their first career hat-tricks during this road trip.